EthanID/i3-setmod/README.md

 ## Usage

-Run the command `setmodwin` to change the mod key to the WIN key, or `setmodalt` to change the mod key to alt.
+Run the command `setmodwin` to change the mod key to the WIN key, or `setmodalt` to change the mod key to ALT.

 ## Compatibility